Customers who bought this item also bought

 Have you made a Will yet?
 If you were to die without a Will, your loved ones will have to pay court costs and legal fees to administer your estate.

-• Affidavit of Execution of Will forms for Alberta, Manitoba, New Brunswick, Newfoundland & Labrador, Nova Scotia, Northwest Territories, Ontario, Saskatchewan and Yukon.
+- Affidavit of Execution of Will forms as required for Alberta, Manitoba, New Brunswick, Newfoundland & Labrador, Nova Scotia, Northwest Territories, Ontario, Saskatchewan and Yukon.

-• Download your complete Canada Legal Will Kit and Estate Plan immediately after purchase.
+Just add it to your cart and check out.
+Your complete Canada Legal Will Kit and Estate Plan will download automatically immediately after purchase.

 $19.99